jzwolak/retroact/README.md

 Alternatively, see [Run](#run) on how to run an example included with Retroact.

-The following is a basic "Hello World" app that displays a Swing JFrame with the message "Hello World!".
+The following is a basic stateless "Hello World" app that displays a Swing JFrame with the message "Hello World!".

 ```clojure
 (defn hello-world-app